-To help recruiters and HR teams understand the pros and cons of games, gamification and game-based assessments - and how to get the best out of them - assessment and talent management specialist cut-e has published a new white paper.
+To help recruiters and HR teams understand the pros and cons of games, gamification and game-based assessments - and how to get the best out of them - assessment and talent management specialist Aon's Assessment Solutions has published a new white paper.

 Called Ahead of the game: Best practice in games, gamification and game-based assessment, the paper showcases each of these options and examines how they can be used alongside traditional psychometric tests to differentiate an organisation, engage and motivate applicants, raise brand awareness and attract and recruit the best talent.

 “Games, gamification and game-based assessments are actually three different things,” said Dr Achim Preuss, Chief Technology Officer of Aon's Assessment Solutions.
 “Games are a good option if you’re looking to attract, but not measure, applicants or if you want to create a viral marketing tool.
 To assess candidates, you could use a gamified assessment - a proven psychometric test, such as a logical reasoning test, which has been customised with game elements to make it more engaging - or you could create or customise a specific game and assess how someone ‘plays’ it.
 This paper explains how recruiters can combine these options with standard psychometric tests to find and hire the best candidates for volume recruitment, apprentice, graduate and experienced hire roles.”

 The new paper highlights the advantages and disadvantages of gamification.
 It includes nine practical tips to help recruiters and HR teams choose and use the best option and it features an overview of recent research in this area.